Lecture Demonstration

 "Lecture Demonstration" is a science fiction short story by American writer Hal Clement.
 It was first published in Astounding: The John W Campbell Memorial Anthology in 1973.

-Plot introduction

-The story is set on the planet Mesklin as used in the author's novel Mission of Gravity, but in an earlier period when the College established by the Terrestrials is still being set up and the teachers as well as the students are still learning.
+The story is set on the planet Mesklin as used in the author's novel Mission of Gravity, but in an earlier period when the college established by the Terrestrials is still being set up and the teachers as well as the students are still learning.